prakashsanjay/Deploying-a-Django-application-to-Elastic-Beanstalk/README.md

 # Note- We didn't create git repo yet so do not worry if .gitignore not in your project folder

-Now before AWS configure we need to create an access keys so for that switch over to IAM service in AWS console and follow below steps to create an access keys
+proceed to the IAM service on the AWS console and perform the steps below to create access keys

 IAM--> Users---> Existing User---->Security Credentials--> Create Access Keys
 ---> copy both your access keys & save it in your local PC

-enter below command in your terminal
+Enter below command in your terminal & follow the below steps

  aws configure